Circular orders: topology and continuous actions: Convex uniform structures on GCOTS

-\sk A cover is called \emph{convex} if every member is convex.
-Note that if $A$ is convex and $\alpha$ is a convex cover then $\operatorname{St}(A,\alpha)$ is also convex.

-\sk Let $(X,\tau,\leq)$ be a GLOTS.
-A (covering) $\t$-compatible uniformity $\mathcal{U}$ on $X$ is said to be a \textit{GO-uniformity} in the sense of D. Buhagiar and T. Miwa \cite{BM} if $\mathcal{U}$ admits a uniform base $\B$ such that every $\a \in \B$ is a convex cover.
+Let $(X,\tau,\leq)$ be a GLOTS.
+A (covering) $\t$-compatible uniformity $\mathcal{U}$ on $X$ is said to be a \textit{GO-uniformity} in the sense of D. Buhagiar and T. Miwa \cite{BuhagiarMiwa} if $\mathcal{U}$ admits a uniform base $\B$ such that every $\a \in \B$ is a $\leq$-convex cover, meaning that every member of $\a$ is convex.
+Convex uniformities for LOTS were defined and studied (including the completions) by A.A.
+Borubaev \cite{Borubaev}.

 We give a similar definition for GCOTS.